Analyzing Koala (OTCMKTS:KARE) and Knoll (OTCMKTS:KNL)

 Knoll has higher revenue and earnings than Koala.

-This is a breakdown of current recommendations for Knoll and Koala, as reported by MarketBeat.
+This is a breakdown of recent ratings and target prices for Koala and Knoll, as provided by MarketBeat.

 |Sell Ratings